Lipschitz images and dimensions: Dimensions - proof of Corollary

 \section{Dimensions - proof of Corollary~\ref{c:dim}}

 In this section we prove the following stronger form of Corollary~\ref{c:dim}.
 Note that the technical assumptions about the domain $\iF$ of $D$ (see the first sentence and (v)) hold for any of the reasonable domains like all subsets, all Borel sets, all closed sets or all compact sets, so Corollary~\ref{c:dim} is indeed a special case of Theorem~\ref{t:dim}.
+Recall that a set is called $F_\sigma$ if it can be written as a countable union of closed sets.

 \begin{theorem} For a fixed positive integer $n$ let $\iF$ be any family of subsets of $\R^n$ that contains all compact subsets of $\R^n$.
 Suppose that a function $D\colon \iF\to[0,n]$ has the following properties. \begin{enumerate}[(i)] \item Lipschitz functions cannot increase $D$ for compact sets, that is, for any compact $K\su\R^n$ and Lipschitz function $f\colon K\to\R^n$ we have $D(f(K))\le D(K)$, \item $D$ is monotone, that is, $A, B\in\iF$, $A\subset B$ implies that $D(A)\le D(B)$, and \item if $S\su\R^n$ is a homogeneous self-similar set with the SSC then $D(S)=\hdim S$. \end{enumerate} Then the following statements hold. \begin{enumerate}[a)] \item For every analytic $A\in\iF$ (in particular for any Borel $A\in\iF$) we have